mdb/QuietLogger/readme.txt

 Baskerville is its primary typeface.
 For systems on which Baskerville is not installed, the typography will render as Times, Times New Roman, or a generic serif font.

-Quiet Logger does not support widgets.
+Quiet Logger does not support widgets